makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

 ## Bot Detection is a Never-Ending Challenge

 As attackers improve the techniques they use to create more sophisticated bots, software engineers have to continue updating their software to keep up.
-While it's possible to build some of this in-house, leaning on proven, thoroughly-tested libraries like [FingerprintJS](/)  will save you a lot of time.
+While it's possible to build some of this in-house, leaning on proven, thoroughly-tested libraries like [Fingerprint](/)  will save you a lot of time.

-In addition to the free, open-source library, [FingerprintJS has a pro version](/) that includes [bot detection](https://dev.fingerprintjs.com/v2.0.0/docs/bot-detection), advanced browser fingerprinting, and anonymous user identification.
-This makes your job as an application developer even easier because you can lean on FingerprintJS's expertise rather than keeping up with the changing bot detection landscape yourself.
+In addition to the free, open-source library, [Fingerprint has a pro version](/) that includes [bot detection](https://dev.fingerprintjs.com/v2.0.0/docs/bot-detection), advanced browser fingerprinting, and anonymous user identification.
+This makes your job as an application developer even easier because you can lean on Fingerprint's expertise rather than keeping up with the changing bot detection landscape yourself.